 2. Let this batter sit for 12-24 hours.
 (The longer the better.)

-3. When you are ready to bake, add the rest of the ingredients and bake as per instructions.
-Note that you may need to increase your baking time a bit.
+3. When you're ready to bake, add the rest of the ingredients and bake as per instructions.
+Note that because this flour has soaked, you may need to increase your baking time a bit.